jhuckaby/megahash/README.md

 # Overview

 **MegaHash** is a super-fast C++ [hash table](https://en.wikipedia.org/wiki/Hash_table) with a Node.js wrapper, capable of storing over 1 billion keys, has read/write speeds above 500,000 keys per second (depending on CPU speed and total keys in hash), and relatively low memory overhead.
 This module is designed primarily as a replacement for [ES6 Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), which seem to crash Node.js after about 15 million keys.
+However, please note that there are some [caveats](#caveats).

 I do know of the [hashtable](https://www.npmjs.com/package/hashtable) module on NPM, and have used it in the past.
 The problem is, that implementation stores everything on the V8 heap, so it runs into serious performance dips with tens of millions of keys (see below).
 Also, it seems like the author may have abandoned it (open issues are going unanswered), and it doesn't compile on Node v12.